corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 > Sometimes, the collection of items in an array cannot be described by a single schema.
 Perhaps there is a different schema for items at different indices, for example.
 In those cases, this convenience method will *not* be emitted, and you should use `JsonArray.From()` instead.
 See below for examples of this.

-Let's use that to create an array of name elements.
+Let's use `PersonNameElementArray.From()` to create an array of name elements.

 ```csharp
 var otherNames = PersonNameElementArray.From("Margaret", "Nancy");